chtz/cursordemo_dynamicform/README.md

 - **Custom Hooks**: Form state and related behaviors are encapsulated in custom hooks (`useFormState`)
 - **Controlled Components**: All form inputs are React controlled components for predictable behavior
 - **Optimistic Updates**: UI feedback is provided immediately, with async operations handled in the background
+- **State Synchronization**: Form items and JSON representation are kept in sync with careful state management
+- **Utility Functions**: Complex state operations are abstracted into reusable utility functions

 ### Debug Mode & JSON Editing